Managing Code Signing Certificates

 The demand for trust in today’s uber-connected digital society is unprecedented.
 Consumers of software require guaranteed proof that the application they are using is legitimate.
-Secure code signing validates the author of the software and proves that the code has not been altered or tampered with after it was signed.
+Securing and managing code signing certificates validate the author of the software and prove that the code has not been altered or tampered with after it was signed.
 Trusted code signing certificates are used to verify authenticity, but what is preserving the integrity of those certificates?
 Code signing certificates can be sold or used to create signed malware.

 Developers must take extreme care in protecting private keys mapped to code signing certificates to avoid complications.
 A streamlined, secure code signing process safeguards your business and provides inherent trust to your software consumers.

 - Protection from a breach.
 Signing certificates are valuable assets to hackers.
 Having an organization’s signing certificates allows a hacker to create trusted versions of malware that appear to have been created by the authentic development organization.